December key statistics

 Total value of the dwelling stock

-Revisions apply to estimates for the second and third most recent quarters of the total value of dwelling stock (see Preliminary and final series, under Total value of dwelling stock, in the Methodology page) and to median prices and transfers (see Price indexes, unstratified medians and transfers, under Interpreting outputs, in the Methodology page).
+Revisions apply to estimates for the second and third most recent quarters of the total value of dwelling stock (see Revisions, under Total value of dwelling stock, in the Explanatory notes) and to median prices and transfers (see Revisions, under Dwelling transfer counts and median prices, in the Methodology page).

 Use of price indexes in contracts